 A child has a legal right to receive child support from both parents.
-Child support is the amount of money a non-custodial parent must to pay for their child until he or she turns 18 years old.
-In Illinois, the child support amount will be based upon a parent's income and number of children.
-The court will use a set of guidelines (PDF) to determine how much a parent will have to pay.
+Child support is the amount of money that a non-custodial parent must pay for his or her minor child.
+In Illinois, child support calculations are generally based on the parents' income.

 What Guidelines Will the Judge Follow to Determine Child Support?

 Child support calculations are a complicated and each case is unique, so this article simply provides the basic guidelines.
 In Illinois, the minimum child support that a parent is required to pay is based on an "income shares" model.
 The Illinois Department of Healthcare and Family Services provides the child support guidelines, which includes worksheets to help with child support calculations and a table that shows the percentage of combined net income that parents living together usually spend on their children.
 In cases of "shared parenting" - when the child is overnight with each parent for at least 146 nights per year - the basic child support obligation is multiplied by 1.5 and the amount of time each parent spends with the child will factor into child support calculations.

 Net income is gross income minus either (1) the standardized tax amount or (2) individualized tax amount, and any applicable adjustments.
 Gross income is defined as income from all sources, except the following:

 - Benefits from public assistance programs (i.e. Supplemental Nutrition Assistance Program); or

 - Income or benefits a parent receives for other children in the household.